Our second cohort are:

 Broad spectrum resistance mechanisms mean that drug classes with new modes of action are the best option to circumvent resistance.
 Understanding how resistance is brought about in penicillin binding proteins (PBPs), through kinetic analysis of mutant strains and modelling of poorly understood loop dynamics, could aid our future antibiotic drug design.
 Our focus is on Neisseria gonorrhoeae PBP2, chosen due to the rapid emergence of ‘super’ drug resistant strains which make gonorrhoea (a sexually transmitted infection) caused by these strains very difficult to treat.
 Design and synthesis of new inhibitors is inspired by the mode of action of β-lactams, but which are insensitive to resistance mediated by β-lactamases and alterations to PBPs typically conferring resistance, such as cyclic boronates.
 Our interest also spans to novel small molecules designed to inhibit the trans-glycosylase domain of multifunctional PBPs.

-Supervised by Professor Dov Stekel, University of Nottingham
+Supervised by Dr Charis Marwick, University of Dundee

 Supervised by Professor Henry Buller, University of Exeter and Dr Kristen Reyher, University of Bristol